mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 ## Front End and Axios

 Create a directory for the front-end.
-For our purposes we'll just need an html file for our file upload form, and a JavaScript file to contain the function that will be called when the form is submitted.
+For our purposes we'll just need an HTML file for our file upload form, and a JavaScript file to contain the function that will be called when the form is submitted.

 Our front end function will be making two HTTP requests, which will mirror the ones we just made in Postman: the first will be a POST request that will call the API to trigger our Lambda function and will return a URL.
 The second will be a PUT request with the URL and the file.